oasis-art-project/oasis-server/scripts/README.md

 ## Populate script

-The populate script will upload data to the OASIS db and copy artwork images to either the AWS bucket or to a local folder.
+The populate script will upload an initial batch of data to the OASIS db and will also copy/upload artwork images to either the AWS bucket or to a local folder.
 This script can be used as follows:

 `python populate.py -u <server url> -f <folder with data> [-d]`